 Tip #4) Make judging funny and stress-free.

+This is really the best part about the program.
+It’s a great way to connect with your tweens on their level.
 Obviously, the whole point is to be bad and not really care about the final product, so jokes and gentle insults actually become compliments.
 So when I went around and judged, I would ask kids about their process and they would walk me through their painting.
 Kids LOVED this part–telling their story and talking about how bad they did.
-I would sometimes break in and ask about certain elements that I had no clue as to what they were suppose to be, and compliment them on how atrociously everything came together.
+I would sometimes break in and ask about certain elements that I had no clue as to what they were suppose to be, and compliment them on how horribly everything came together.

 We gave out candy to each of the “Worst Artists” of the challenge.
 Sometimes judging events for kids can get stressful because you want to be fair but also try to reward everything from creativity to effort.
 This is the exact opposite, so it was a lot easy to be fair.
 We ended up dubbing nearly every kiddo “Worst Artist” since everyone excelled at awfulness in their own way.